hebr3/hebr3.github.io/_src/posts/2017-09-26-fibonacci-in-prolog.md

 sigmares(10, 55).
 ```

-To solve the fibonacci problem I modified the code to match the fibonacci equations structure.
+To solve the Fibonacci problem I modified the code to match the Fibonacci equations structure.

 ```prolog
 :- dynamic fib/2.